-FUNDING AREAS: Art education, education, employment, and health
+FUNDING AREAS: Art education, education, employment, health

-PROFILE: You don't see many roofing companies in the world of philanthropy, but the Lloyd A. Fry Foundation was established largely from the sale of Owens Corning Fiberglass Corp. in 1977.
+PROFILE: The Lloyd A. Fry Foundation was established largely from the sale of Owens Corning Fiberglass Corp. in 1977.
 Lloyd A. Fry Sr. started a roofing business in 1932 and teamed up with the prominent Sears & Roebuck Company in Chicago shortly thereafter.
 Over the next decades, the company expanded to other cities and states and began making products such as road asphalt, asphalt cements, specialty asphalt for burial vaults, and automotive storage batteries.
-After Fry was sold to a fiberglass company in 1977, the Fry family shifted its focus to philanthropy.
+After Fry was sold to a fiberglass company, the Fry family shifted its focus to philanthropy.
 The funder aims to support “organizations with the strength and commitment to address persistent problems of urban Chicago resulting from poverty, violence, ignorance, and despair.”
 Grantmaking areas of interest are art education, education, employment, and health.